Exodus 13:17–22

 The three works included in this exhibition, much like the forty years the Israelites spent wandering in the wilderness, all explore the relationship between history, time, and place.

-Regina José Galindo and Francis Alÿs both draw on the traditions of walking art and performance art, using video to document their actions.
 Galindo’s work draws attention to contemporary situations of oppression, specifically those affecting women.
 The Documenta 14 exhibition (which included La Sombra) received substantial state funding from the German Federal Cultural Foundation and the German Federal Foreign Office, yet Germany is one of the world’s largest weapons manufacturers.
 Galindo’s work accentuates and critiques the source of this money, deriving from an economy complicit in the arms trade and dependent on war.
 Similarly, the Israelites’ Exodus from Egypt emphasized the extent to which the military and economic power of their aggressors was contingent on the oppression of strangers in the land.

 Alÿs’s interventions are often situated in places of societal and economic crisis or political impasse and he has identified Jerusalem as the archetypal city of conflict.
 His performance of The Green Line has a dialectical quality that draws attention to the artificiality and absurdity of borders whilst at the same time reinserting ‘the green line’ (which has had no real political bearing since 1967) into the landscape.
 Alÿs’s walk translated the original green wax pencil line, drawn on a 1:20,000 scale map, into a 1:1 scale map drawn on the surface of a real city.
 The original line, 3–4mm wide would have appeared neat and lucid on the map but when scaled up, it equates to a strip of land 60 to 80 metres in width.
-The wobbly line that spilled from Alÿs’s paint can created a far more accurate map, but one that could only be understood by taking a line for a walk.
+The wobbly line that spilled from Alÿs’s paint can create a far more accurate map, but one that could only be understood by taking a line for a walk.

 Like Alÿs, the Israelites as they walked created a map of the land and used it to make sense of their history and their place in time.
 It was a collective act of remembrance through which they developed a coherent story about their experiences and about God’s promises and provision.
 The idea of the journey had been planted in their collective memory years earlier when Joseph extracted a promise from his brothers to carry his bones from Egypt (Genesis 50:25) to bring them out of Egypt and into the land he promised on oath to Abraham, Isaac, and Jacob.